danthegoodman1/icedb/perf_tests/chicago_taxis/README.md

 flushed 1000000 rows and 14 files in 18.443052530288696 seconds
 ```

 The larger the batches, the more efficient uploads are as compression becomes more effective.
-Uploads are relatively
-slow per-fil even with multipart because S3 just doesn't have the same bandwidth
+The bottlenecks at the
+time of writing roughly in order of slowness are:

+- Calculating the partition for each row (this is not parallelized)
+- Adding `_row_id` if it doesn't already exist
+- Converting the rows into pyarrow tables so that DuckDB can zero-copy upload them to S3

+The upload to S3 actually is the fastest step many times over!

-it performs shockingly well at high partition counts.
+It performs shockingly well at high partition counts.
 In reality inserts should never touch more than a few
 partitions.
 If doing <10 partitions and using a custom minio cluster, this size could easily push millions of
 inserts per second.
 Double up the core count to achieve that with S3.

+I won't get hung up on this any longer as I know there are many optimizations to make it many times faster, and that
+you can just add more instances of IceDB and parallelize even more (only real limit is S3 rate limit), but it's
+probably faster than you can send to bigquery anyway through their rows-like API :P. Overall I'm quite happy with
+this, and am already planning lots of optimizations!